Open-FinTech-Test/Add-or-Remove-User-to-REPO/README.md

 First line of users.csv should specify the action (add-user/remove-user) and Repo name

 Rest of the lines should have the usernames and their roles (read/write/admin)

+If role is not specified, it is set to 'write' by default